By Simon Day

 Dogfish can sometime dominate the area so bottom fishing at night with mackerel strips or squid can produce sizes up to the 2 1/2lb mark.

-If you come down on holiday and want a guide I'll happily go with you (work permitting) and show you the best marks if you supply any bait needed! :)
+If you come down on holiday and you want a guide I'll happily go with you (work permitting) and show you the best marks if you supply any bait needed! :)

 Best baits to use are mackerel strips, rag worm, peeler crab, lug worm, sand eels and squid.
 For conger use mackerel fillets, flappers or whole squids.